french-search-engine

 What exactly does that mean for French learners?
 Exalead can be an asset for more scholarly or intellectual search topics, such as a French author or other historical figure.

-A site such as Qwant is more generic and can be used for a variety of queries.
-With a focus on categories such as social media and shopping, Qwant caters to more everyday uses.
+A search engine like Qwant is more general and can be used for a variety of queries for more everyday usage.

 Exalead, however, has tools to help you refine a search and find a more specific kind of resource in French.